XenitAB/xenitab.github.io/docs/xenit-style-guide/golang.md

 Golang (Go) is one of the most common languages at Xenit especially for backend systems and open source projects.
 It should be the first language choice when starting a new project.

+## Shared Library

+Some code may be best to share between multiple repositories.
+These shared packages should be stored in [pkg](https://github.com/xenitAB/pkg).

 ## Startup and Shutdown

 It may seem a bit nit picky to document how a program should startup and shutdown, but it is necissary as there are a lot of resources like blogs which offer a multitude of solutions how it could be implemented.
 Doing this properly is important to make sure that all incoming messages such as HTTP requests and processed before shutting down, the alternative would be to cancel HTTP request without responding to them.
 There are generally two event soures which cause a shutdown, either an internal error which requires the program shutdown or an [external signal](https://pkg.go.dev/os/signal) notifying the program to shut down.